Is It Possible to Shape Corporate Culture?

 Culture Accounts for 40% of the Performance Difference

-Our organizational alignment research found that corporate culture accounts for 40% of the difference between high and low performing companies.
+Our organizational alignment research found that corporate culture accounts for 40% of the difference between high and low performing companies in terms of:

-You may have the kind of culture you hoped to create or it may be the kind of culture you want to change.
+You may have the kind of culture you need and hoped to create, or the way things get done may need to change to get you and your team where you want them to be.
 The question is how much control of your corporate culture do you have as a business leader?
 Can you change culture?
 Enforce culture?
 Control culture?
 Shape corporate culture?

 Behavior Modification and Culture Shaping

-An Example – Do Sin Taxes Work to Change Behavior?
+An Example: Do Sin Taxes Actually Change Behavior?

 What Does this Mean for Rewards and Consequences in Workplace Culture?

-7 Attributes of Effective Rewards and Consequences to Shape Your Corporate Culture
+7 Attributes of Effective Rewards and Consequences That Shape Corporate Culture

 The Bottom Line

 Want to learn more about how to shape corporate culture?
-Download 3 Levels of a High Performance Culture
+Download The 3 Research-back Levels of a High Performance Culture that you must get right to consistently execute strategies.

 Explore real world results for clients like you striving to create higher performance